karlsonru/studio-crm/README.md

-CRM for school / studio management.
+# CRM for school / studio management.
 Work in progress.

+Hello!
+Here is a CRM for studios (like drawing, dancing, etc) - any that needs:
+- groups / individual lessons
+- timetable
+- payment system (monthly based subscriptions for visiting lessons)
+- attendance history
+- info about each student / client
+- employments
+- possibility to list all your expenses & income
+- self hosting

-### Features:
+## Features:
 - [x] Timetable.
 Look through all lessons planned for any week.
 Available views - ['week', 'day].
   - [ ] separated timetable for different locations
 - [x] Lessons list.
 View all lessons, create new one.
 By double click can view specific lesson: